SanjayaKumarSahoo/project-documentation-jekyll/pages/mydoc/mydoc_commenting_on_files.md

 {% endif %}{% endraw %}
 ```

 In your configuration file, edit the value for `github_editme_path` (or for Gitlab: `gitlab_editme_path`).
 For example, you might create a branch called "reviews" on your Github repo.
-Then you would add something like this in your configuration file for the 'github_editme_path': tomjoht/documentation-theme-jekyll/edit/reviews.
-Here "tomjoht" is my github account name.
-The repo name is "documentation-theme-jekyll".
+Then you would add something like this in your configuration file for the 'github_editme_path': sanjayakumarsahoo/project-documentation-jekyll/edit/reviews.
+Here "sanjayakumarsahoo" is my github account name.
+The repo name is "project-documentation-jekyll".
 The "reviews" name is the branch.

 To suppress this button, comment out the `github_editme_path` in the \_config.yml file.